-- Students must contact the Dean of Students, Enrollment Services Center, Frye Building, 453-5019, knormandin@kvcc.me.edu - Students must provide current, appropriate documentation of their disability. - Students must make a timely request for accommodation to the Dean of Students. - Accommodations will not be provided until the faculty member receives a request form for accommodations.
-This form is created with the Dean of Students and is supported by the documentation of said disability. - Requests for accommodation must be renewed each semester for each course.
+- Students must contact the Dean of Students, Enrollment Services Center, Frye Building, 453-5019, knormandin@kvcc.me.edu - Students must provide current, appropriate documentation of their disability. - Students must make a timely request for accommodation to the Dean of Students. - Accommodations will not be provided until the faculty member receives a letter requesting accommodations.
+This letter is created with the Dean of Students and is supported by the documentation of said disability. - Requests for accommodation must be renewed each semester for each course.